Moyo is an island close to the Tambora peninsula .

 We can send a boat to pick you up in Sumbawa Besar then make a stop on Moyo Island to see the waterfalls and continue on the same boat to Tambora.

 Most of Moyo is a nature reserve called Moyo Island Hunting Park covering 22,537.90 hectares, and is inhabited by macaques, wild cattle, wild pigs, barking deer, deer and several varieties of birds.
-The island rises 648 metres (2,126 feet) above sea level, and its centre is composed mainly of savannah and some strands of forest.
+The island rises 648 meters (2,126 feet) above sea level, and its center is composed mainly of Savannah and some strands of forest.
 The National Park is home to long tail macaques (Macaca fascicularis), wild bovines, wild pigs, deer (Cervus timorensis) and 21 bat species, including flying foxes.
 Bird watching enthusiasts can observe 86 species of birds, 2 of them endangered: the yellow headed parrot and the Tanimbar Megapode bird (Megapodium tenimberensis) which is endemic to Indonesia.

 Inside the Park there are also a few waterfalls, the biggest one is about 1 hour from Labuan Aji village, the others are in easy reach, within 15 minutes walking distance, in the forest where you will find a multitude of colorful butterflies.
 Recently, the entire coastline of Moyo Island has been declared a marine conservation area.

 Pristine coral reefs and all their inhabitants are now protected from fishing and pollution.
 Divers and snorkelers have the chance to visit a truly untouched paradise, in fact, the Marine park was established long before tourism reached this area.